chef/chef-web-docs/chef_master/source/server_components.rst

 .. end_tag

+.. note:: The Chef server can be configured via the ``/etc/opscode/chef-server.rb`` file.
+Whenever this file is modified, the ``chef-server-ctl reconfigure`` command must be run to apply the changes.
+See the `Chef server settings </config_rb_server.html>`__ guide for additional information.

 Server Components
 =====================================================
 The following diagram shows the various components that are part of a Chef server deployment and how they relate to one another.